 When the episode comes out, you should share the link and social media promotional images with your networks.
 Be sure to ask the host how and when you can get that link.

-When the episode is released, make sure to post it on your personal academic website, department webpage, and social media accounts.
 If you published a book, send the link to your publisher with a request that they add the link to their site.
 Most book publishers are quite happy to do this, as well as promote any of your social media posts about your book and your interview (be sure to tag the publisher in your posts so they can find them).

 Podcast interviews are a great way to get the word out about your new book or project, chat with the host about a topic you and the host are passionate about, and connect with a new (or maybe already familiar) audience.